caina89/calciumIPACL/README.md

 As such, we keep as many overlapped genes in each combination as possible for further analyses.

-## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb
+## Explore MapMyCells annotations using 3_mapmycells_*.ipynb

-For each individual sample and combined samples, generte UMAPs, barplots and tables using annotations from MapMyCells.
+For each individual sample and combined samples, generate UMAPs, barplots and tables using annotations from MapMyCells.

 ## Differentially expressed genes (DEGs) analyses using 4_DEG_*.ipynb